 Hot tubs and spa water can often reach temperatures of over 100°F. However, these high temperatures alone aren’t enough to kill bacteria and organic matter.
 That’s why it’s beneficial to use non-chlorine stock—it’ll oxidize hot water just as well as it oxidizes lukewarm pool water.

 Timing Doesn’t Matter

-If you have experience shocking your pool with chlorine, you know that you’re not supposed to do it in the sun because the UV rays will destroy the chlorine’s properties.
-Furthermore, you have to wait for at least one hour per pound of chlorine shock before you can swim in your pool.
+If you have experience shocking your pool with chlorine, you know you’re not supposed to do it in the sun because the UV rays will destroy the chlorine’s properties.
+Furthermore, you must wait for at least one hour per pound of chlorine shock before swimming in your pool.

 On the other hand, non-chlorine shock isn’t sensitive to UV rays, so you can use it in your pool at any time during the day.
 You can also jump back in the water a mere 15 minutes after you shocked the water.

 Although non-chlorine has more favorable properties than bad ones, there are a few drawbacks you should keep in mind before shocking your pool with it.

 Doesn’t Kill Germs

 Non-chlorine is an oxidizer, meaning it does a great job cleaning up oils and organic matter.
 However, it doesn’t actually kill bacteria or algae—you need chlorine for that.

 Therefore, you always need to use non-chlorinated shock with chlorine to keep your pool water healthy for swimming.

 Non-chlorine shock, such as MPS, has an average pH level of 2.3.
 Let me put that into perspective: the ideal swimming water should have a pH level between 7 and 7.6.